Unifying and Optimizing Data Values for Selection via Sequential Decision-Making: Sequential Data Selection Framework

-The exact solution through dynamic programming, while theoretically optimal, faces significant computational challenges in both key components: obtaining the ground-truth utility $U(s)$ requires model retraining for exponentially many subsets, and computing the optimal value function requires evaluating all possible future states recursively.
 To address these computational challenges, we can leverage Approximate Dynamic Programming (ADP) to simplify both components.
 For reward modeling, instead of computing the ground-truth utility through actual model training, we can approximate it with parametric surrogate functions.
 For decision making, rather than considering all future states through value function optimization, we can adopt myopic policies that only consider immediate rewards.
-Interestingly, existing data valuation methods can be understood as specific instances of this ADP framework.
-As we will demonstrate in the next section, methods like Data Shapley implicitly employ linear reward approximation combined with myopic decision-making, providing a theoretical explanation for both their computational efficiency and performance characteristics.
+As we will show, existing data valuation methods naturally fit into this framework through specific approximation choices.

+\begin{remark}[Terminology clarification] Our use of ``approximate dynamic programming'' here refers specifically to the combination of \emph{approximate reward/utility modeling} (via linear surrogates) and \emph{myopic decision policies} (one-step greedy).
+This differs from the classical ADP literature \citep{bertsekas2024course}, which typically focuses on value function approximation with multi-step lookahead or rollout policies.
+Our framework is more precisely described as ``surrogate model + myopic policy,'' but we use the ADP terminology to emphasize the connection to sequential decision-making. \end{remark}